Stage Director: Phil Lowery • Music Directors: Monroe Kanouse, Baker Peeples

 Music Director: Baker Peeples

-2016 is a leap year, so it’s time to celebrate to celebrate Frederic’s “40th” birthday (measured by leap years) with our Sing-Along Pirates of Penzance.
-Dress up like a rough and rowdy pirate, a bumbling British bobby, a modern Major-General, one of his bevy of beautiful daughters, or just a plain and simple 21st century G&S aficionado — whatever you choose.
-But however you dress, be there for a grand time singing the score of Pirates with us!
+2016 is a leap year, so it’s time to celebrate to celebrate Frederic’s “40th” birthday (measured by leap years) with our Sing-Along The Pirates of Penzance.
+The performance will be presented in full with beautiful costumes and minimal set, bringing the fabulous Lamplighters orchestra on stage.
+YOU will be the chorus!
+Dress up like a rough and rowdy pirate, a bumbling British bobby, a modern Major-General, one of his bevy of beautiful daughters, or just a plain and simple 21st century G&S aficionado.
+Also featuring a costume contest, this unique event promises to be a huge amount of fun!

 First Unitarian Universalist Church , San Francisco